Do you need a new website but you are unsure how much all of this will cost for you?

 Small business websites usually feature 10-15 landing pages, a blog, and perhaps some online booking, appointment scheduling, or eCommerce functionality.

 That’s a standard set of assets for driving website traffic and building awareness around your products or services.
-Of course, your website might be more or less complex, depending on your niche and reliance on search as a channel for attracting customers.

 You can build a small business website on WordPress yourself.
 It’s reasonably easy.
 All you need to do is:

 - Choose and customize a website theme

 - Add plugins for extra functionality

 Voilà, that’s the DIY way of building your small business website.

 To set up a website using WordPress, you need a domain name ($10 per year), web hosting ($30 to $50 for 1 year) and a premium design/theme (0 – $50 one-time) which is optional as WordPress offers great variety of unique templates and themes.

 Website maintenance costs are only domain name renewal which is around $10/year.
 Web hosting is usually $30 to $60 per year.
 That’s all the costs associated with WordPress website.